Threshold Test Charging: What Reps Need to Know

 Explain:

 "You've been charged, but on a lower test than usual.
 The evidence is currently weak.
-CPS must review within 40 days and decide if there's actually enough evidence.
+CPS must keep this under review and decide, as soon as the further evidence comes in, whether there's actually enough to meet the normal charging test.

 I'll be pushing for bail and monitoring the review.